Biography of a Western Red Cedar

 Vancity, City of Glass, Terminal City, Hollywood North, Lotus Land, No Fun City; there are multiple lenses through which the city of Vancouver can be read.
 If this is the case, why is the urbanity of Vancouver’s downtown core doggedly uniform?

 This question is exemplified by the heated controversy surrounding moving the Vancouver Art Gallery.
-The gallery currently serves to anchor the only central and provocative public space within the city.
-The institution will be displaced from its bustling central location and will have to share the new premises with a development tower.
-Many prominent voices are concerned that the galleries’ capacity for challenging the wanting urban condition may be diminished by this change.
+The gallery currently serves to anchor the central public gathering space within the city - Robson Square.
+The institution will be displaced from its bustling central location and will have to share its new home with at least one tower.
+There is concern that Robson Square may not be as well supported by a different anchor tenant.
+Moreover, there is concern that the new site will not be complemented by the presence of a central public gathering space.

 Considering that the move is all but certain, can this controversy have an alternative perspective?
 Can the new site provide hidden potential unavailable to the current one?
 Can the intractable hand of development be subverted in this new gallery and to what limits?
 Can a non-central site with low pedestrian traffic become a condenser of artistic and urban thought?
 Can this new form become a cultural icon even more potent than its predecessor?